stygiang/tankrc/README.md

 - Reassign any motor/feature pins without recompiling (`wizard pins`), then save them to flash.
 - Enable/disable feature modules (`wizard features`), useful when hardware isn't installed yet.
 - Run the bundled test suite (`wizard test`) to sweep the tank drive, blink the light bar, pulse the speaker, and read battery voltage before heading into the field.
-- Prefer to configure wirelessly?
-Pair with the built-in Bluetooth SPP console (`TankRC Console`, 115200 baud equivalent).
-Once connected you get the exact same wizard/command experience as USB—every prompt and log entry is mirrored over Bluetooth, and lighting status now shows Bluetooth link state.
-Disable it by defining `TANKRC_ENABLE_BLUETOOTH=0` if flash/heap is tight.
 - Configure the UART bridge to your drive slave (`slave_tx` / `slave_rx` tokens or through the pin wizard).
 By default the master uses TX=17, RX=16; cross them to the slave ESP32 and share ground so the master can stream drive commands + configuration downstream.

 Settings survive power cycles via the on-board NVS/Preferences store, and you can revert to defaults anytime with the `defaults` command.